jeanluct/adcell/README.md

+= adcell

-How to use the Matlab code for solving the advection-diffusion equation of an autonomous flow:
+Matlab code for solving the advection-diffusion equation for a two-dimensional incompressible autonomous flow.

 ## Installation

-- Clone the `adcell` project.
+- Clone the `adcell` project: `git clone git@gitlab.com:jeanluc/adcell.git`.

-- *here explain how to get `fft2udotgrad_helper.c`, or add to repo.*

-- After starting Matlab, cd to the directory where you unzipped the files.
-Then run `mex fft2udotgrad_helper.c` within Matlab.
+- After starting Matlab, `cd` to the `extern` subfolder of the `adcell` project, and run `mex fft2udotgrad_helper.c` from within Matlab.
+You might need to use the `-largeArrayDims` option if Matlab complains.
 This will compile a helper function for filling the sparse matrix of the Fourier-space operator u.grad in the advection-diffusion equation.

+- Now `cd ..` to come back to the root folder of the `adcell` project.

 You're now ready to run the program!